 We are a party to litigation incident to our business, including claims for personal injury and/or property damage, bankruptcy preference claims, claims regarding freight lost or damaged in transit, improperly shipped or improperly billed.
 Some of the lawsuits to which we are party are covered by insurance and are being defended by our insurance carriers.
 Some of the lawsuits are not covered by insurance and we defend those ourselves.
 We do not believe that the outcome of this litigation will have a materially adverse effect on our financial position or results of operations.
-See Item 1 Business-Risk Management and Insurance.
+See Item 1 Business-Risk Management and Insurance

-On January 25, 2013, a complaint was filed in the U.S. District Court for the Eastern District of California (Sacramento Division) by Salvador Robles against our subsidiary, Comtrak Logistics, Inc. The action seeks class certification on behalf of a class comprised of present and former California-based truck drivers for Comtrak who were classified as independent contractors, from January 2009 to the present.
+On January 25, 2013, a complaint was filed in the U.S. District Court for the Eastern District of California (Sacramento Division) by Salvador Robles against our subsidiary, Comtrak Logistics, Inc. Mr. Robles drove a truck for Comtrak in California, first as an independent contractor and then as an employee.
+The action seeks class certification on behalf of a class comprised of present and former California-based truck drivers for Comtrak who were classified as independent contractors, from January 2009 to the present.
 The complaint alleges Comtrak has misclassified such drivers as independent contractors and that such drivers were employees.
-The complaint asserts various violations of the California Labor Code, and claims that Comtrak has engaged in unfair competition practices.
+The complaint asserts various violations of the California Labor Code and claims that Comtrak has engaged in unfair competition practices.
 The complaint seeks, among other things, declaratory and injunctive relief, compensatory damages and attorney's fees.
-We believe the complaint is without merit and intend to vigorously defend the action.
+In May 2013, the complaint was amended to add similar claims based on Mr. Robles' status as an employed company driver.
+These additional claims are only on behalf of Mr. Robles and not a proposed class.
+In August 2013, the court stayed proceedings in the case pending decisions by the Court of Appeals for the 9th Circuit to decide whether two similar cases should be dismissed on federal preemption grounds.
+We cannot reasonably estimate at this time the possible loss or range of loss, if any, that may arise from this lawsuit.